 Presently Police Departments Computerization is managed by Police Computer Wing, coordinating all IT tasks with the available technical knowledge in the department and also development and deployment of Police IT ERP solution.

-Since 1977 State Crime Records Bureau has compiled information of Crimes, Criminals and provided information (within in State and nationally) required to collate crime statistics and classified crimes under guidance of Inspector General of Police, Police Computer Wing.
+Since 1977 State Crime Records Bureau has compiled information of Crimes, Criminals and provided information (within in State and nationally) required to collate crime statistics and classified crimes under guidance of Additional Director General of Police, Police Computer Wing.

 Criminal Investigation Department (CID)